rosemutai/Awesome-books/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse for this exercise.
+I would like to thank Microverse for this challenge.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->